innosoft-mis/geeks2-hdfs/flume.md

-# Lab 2: Get Log Data with Flume
+# Lab XX: Get Log Data with Flume

 - [Upload multiple files to HDFS using FLUME](#upload-multiple-files-to-hdfs-using-flume)
 - [Stream Log data from Syslog to HDFS](#stream-log-data-from-syslog-to-hdfs)